Updated: Jun 16, 2022

 Almost all travelers have a "Nightmare Luggage" story.
 You spent a lot of money on a fancy brand-name bag that broke on the first leg of the trip.
 Or you skimped on the spending and got exactly what you paid for.
-Or the bag that you thought would be comfortable and versatile turned out to be neither as you dragged it over the cobblestones of Florence or humped it on aching shoulders through the crowded, narrow streets of Kathmandu.
-Choosing the wrong luggage can waste precious travel time and energy and can cause a lot of aches and pains.
-Choosing the right luggage will free you up to enjoy your trip without any unnecessary aggravation.
+Or the bag that you thought would be comfortable and versatile turned out to be neither as you dragged it over the cobblestones of Florence or humped it on aching shoulders through the crowded, narrow streets in Germany.
+Choosing the wrong luggage can waste precious travel time and energy and can cause a lot of aches and pains, while the correct luggage will free you up to enjoy your trip without any unnecessary aggravation.
 To help you pick the best possible bag for your next adventure — here are five simple questions you can ask yourself to help you decide which type of bag is best for you.

 What are the baggage restrictions and limits of all the airlines I will be traveling with?

-Some countries have more restrictive guidelines that are more stringently enforced.
+Some countries have restrictive guidelines that are more stringently enforced.
 Smaller airlines in Europe, for example, require smaller and lighter bags than in the US.
-Make sure you know what the requirements will be so you don’t get stuck having to pay hefty fines or finding new luggage at the last minute.
-I am always happy to answer your questions regarding airline baggage restrictions and will advise you on the requirements of all the airlines you will be flying with.
+Make sure you know what the requirements will be so you don’t get stuck having to pay hefty fines or find new luggage at the last minute.
+Inspirational Travel Plus will always be happy to answer your questions regarding airline baggage restrictions and will advise you on the requirements of all the airlines you will be flying with.

 Am I an over-packer or a shopper?

-If you know that you tend to bring more than you need and buy when you get there, opt for an expandable bag as your carry-on, and slip in an empty, durable nylon bag to bring back new things with you.
-(Note: be prepared to pay any additional fees that might apply for additional bags, or if your bag becomes too large/heavy as a result of over-packing!)
+If you know that you tend to bring more than you need and still buy when you get there, opt for an expandable bag as your carry-on.
+Slip in an empty, foldable but durable bag to bring back the new things with you.
+Note: be prepared to pay any additional fees that might apply for additional bags, or if your bag becomes too large/heavy as a result of over-packing!

 How much attention do I want my luggage to get?

-Yes, sometimes it’s tempting to get the stand-out, fashion-forward luggage set in fuchsia — but if you’re heading to a destination that’s known for theft, sometimes the better option is to pick a suitcase that blends in with the crowd.
+Yes, sometimes it’s tempting to get the stand-out, fashion-forward luggage set in fuchsia — you don't know the destination and even though it's deemed safe there are always opportunists who will target you.
+Sometimes the better option is to pick a suitcase that blends in with the crowd.
 There are always things you can do to help with identification — a colorful ribbon, a sticker, a unique tag — but if you don’t want your luggage to be a target for opportunistic thieves, just opt to keep it simple.

-Wheeled suitcases are great — if you have lots of flat floors and smooth sidewalks along which to roll them.
-But after two days of lugging a heavy suitcase through bumpy streets, broken sidewalks, dirt paths, or up endless flights of stairs in old, gorgeous elevator-less buildings, you’ll be praying to the luggage gods for a simple backpack with padded shoulder straps.
+Wheeled suitcases are great — if you have lots of flat floors and smooth sidewalks where you can roll them.
+But if you are staying at a beautiful destination as shown in the picture, after two days of lugging a heavy suitcase through bumpy streets, broken sidewalks, or up endless flights of stairs in old, gorgeous elevator-less buildings, you’ll be praying to the luggage gods for a simple backpack with padded shoulder straps.
+If you are using a travel planner you could ask them.
+At Inspirational Travel Plus, we listen to what you want and need and will give you the necessary advice.
+Just ask us when we have a consultation chat.

 The last thing you want to be focused on while you’re on the trip of a lifetime is some annoying, avoidable luggage irritation.
 With a little investigating and preparation before you pack up and head out, you can make sure your luggage fits seamlessly into your travel plans.

-Want an experienced Travel Planner to advise you about the best luggage for your upcoming trip?
+Want an experienced Travel Planner to advise you about the best luggage for your upcoming trip, and to plan your dream vacation?
+You can set up a consultation with us now!
+Just click here